microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 You have two options for wiring up your board:

-1. using the On-board UART controller
+1. Using the On-board UART controller
-2. using a USB-to-TTL adapter cable such as [this one](http://www.adafruit.com/products/954).
+2. Using a USB-to-TTL adapter cable such as [this one](http://www.adafruit.com/products/954).

 #### <a name="UpBoard_UART"></a>On-board UART (UP Board)